 Count on us for updates on the coronavirus and guidance for cancer patients and family members.Read the latest articles

-James (Jim) Omel, MD is a full-time caregiver for his wife who has multiple sclerosis.
-He was diagnosed with myeloma in 1997 and was treated with VAD and radiation.
-At relapse in 2000, he had an ASCT, retired from active medical practice, and began a new role as cancer research patient advocate.
-Relapse in 2006 was treated with lenalidomide (Revlimid), irradiation and maintenance therapy with more Revlimid.
-In late 2010, another rib recurrence was treated with local radiation, bortezomid (Velcade) and Revlimid.
-He currently is taking no treatment except for periodic pamidronate disodium (Aredia) infusions.
+Dr. Jim Omel is a retired Family Practice physician who was diagnosed with myeloma in 1997.
+His cancer was initially treated with VAD and radiation, and at relapse in 2000 he had an ASCT, retired from active medical practice, and began a new role as a cancer research advocate.
+Relapse in 2006 was treated with lenalidomide (Revlimid), local bone irradiation, and lenalidomide as maintenance therapy.
+In late 2010 another rib recurrence was treated with local radiation, bortezomib (Velcade), and lenalidomide.
+His experience includes 14 months of ONJ with exposed mandible which has totally resolved.
+He is currently taking no treatment except for periodic pamidronate disodium (Aredia) infusions.